BrianInGermany/BrianInGermany.github.io/_posts/2022-05-10-metacards.markdown

   <img src="/assets/images/metacards.jpeg" alt="metacards" width="100%">
 </a>

-Meta is a team communication and ideation tool.
-It helps you to reflect together on previous work, and identify risks and opportunities in upcoming tasks.
+Meta Cards are a team communication and ideation tool.
+They help you to reflect together on previous work, and identify risks and opportunities in upcoming tasks.

 ## How does it work?
 ### Make
 Download the pdf by clicking the above image.
 Then print on cardstock, or use regular paper and glue to colorful construction paper.

 ### Reflect
-The dealer draws or chooses five cards from the deck to reflect upon one-by-one.
+The scrum master draws or chooses a card from the deck to reflect upon, and presents it.
 Team members write feedback on sticky notes for either the positive metaphor, the negative one, or both.
+Repeat this step as desired.

 ### Prioritize
 After recording feedback stickies for each card, each team member selects their top three and puts them on the board.